-Learn how network defences — firewalls, VLANs, VPNs, and intrusion detection — work together to protect your organisation.
+How firewalls, VLANs, VPNs and intrusion detection work together to protect your organisation.

 Network Security Fundamentals

-Understanding how your organisation’s network is structured — and how attackers move through it — helps you recognise threats and apply the right protections.
+Once you understand how your organisation’s network is structured, and how attackers move through it, you can recognise threats and apply the right protections.

 Network Segmentation

 Network segmentation divides a network into isolated zones (VLANs).
-If a device in the Guest VLAN is compromised, the attacker cannot directly reach the Servers VLAN — they would need to cross a firewall boundary first.
+If a device in the Guest VLAN is compromised, the attacker cannot reach the Servers VLAN without crossing a firewall boundary first.

 ✓ Key Point

-Why segmentation matters for you: If your workstation is compromised through a phishing email and your network has no segmentation, the attacker can potentially reach every device on the network — including file servers, domain controllers, and backup systems.
+Why segmentation matters for you: If your workstation is compromised through a phishing email and your network has no segmentation, the attacker can reach every device on the network, including file servers, domain controllers and backup systems.
 Segmentation limits the blast radius.

 Firewall Basics